 The old saying, “An ounce of prevention is worth a pound of cure,” might have been written expressly for your heating, ventilation and air-conditioning (HVAC) system.

 An HVAC system is an important part of any home, even if it isn’t as decorative as a sofa or as noticeable as a refrigerator.
 In its character, however, it is more reminiscent of your car: it needs regular maintenance to run smoothly.

 By doing preventive maintenance, you won’t have the expense of major repairs or parts replacement.
-In addition, a well-maintained HVAC system provides good air quality in your home, rather than serving as a breeding ground for mould and bacteria.
+In addition, a well-maintained HVAC system provides good air quality in your home, rather than serving as a breeding ground for mold and bacteria.

 If you maintain your HVAC system well, it should last for 10 years or so.
 An HVAC system that is running well translates to less money spent on electricity, heating and cooling costs.
-Dirty or unmaintained units use 20 per cent more energy to run than well-maintained systems.
+Dirty or unmaintained units use 20 percent more energy to run than well-maintained systems.

 If you keep your system in good repair, doing regular maintenance in spring and fall, it is also less likely to fail during the peak months of winter or summer when you need it most.

 HVAC Maintenance Tasks

 To ensure that your HVAC system runs as well as possible, create a checklist of tasks that should be accomplished periodically: